-Intro To Mindful Menstruation and Moon Mandala
+Honoring your cycle through Mindful Menstruation and a Moon Mandala

 “The whole menstrual cycle is an alchemical process in itself, during which every woman who bleeds goes through a transformation inside herself.
 To menstruate means to live through a cyclical transmutation in which the past is shed and the new is embraced.
 Experiencing this transformation through conscious ritual awakens us to our connection with the cycles taking place all around us and to our relationship with all life.”